 These cities are mostly located in central or southern Iran, meaning they are best avoided during the peak summer months (June–August) due to extreme heat and limited midday activity.

-Spring and Fall: The Golden Seasons for Iranian Travel
+Spring and Fall: Best Iran Travel Seasons

 Spring and fall are peak seasons for Iran tours—especially for those following the Classic Cultural Route, which includes Tehran, Kashan, Isfahan, Yazd, Shiraz, and Kerman.
 These seasons offer comfortable temperatures, blooming landscapes, and vibrant cultural festivals.